Learn more about valid partial credit card number inputs.

 Custom inputs are available to users of all of the minFraud services for use with custom rules and for display on the minFraud transaction review screen.
 You can have up to 24 active custom inputs at any one time.
+Custom inputs cannot be deleted after they have been used.

 If you plan to use custom inputs with custom rules, make sure you know how custom rules work and that you have set up your integration to work with custom rules.
 Learn more about using custom rules.